samarsalahh/Hotel-Reservation-Analysis/README.md

 ### 📉 Analytical Process

-Data Cleaning & Preparation
+#### Data Cleaning & Preparation

-Checked for missing, duplicate, or inconsistent data.
+- Checked for missing, duplicate, or inconsistent data.

-Analyzed booking trends by time, room type, and segment.
+- Analyzed booking trends by time and room type

-Investigated cancellation behavior and lead time influence.
+- Investigated cancellation behavior and lead time influence.

-KPI Calculation & Pivot Table Creation
+#### KPI Calculation & Pivot Table Creation

-Built pivot summaries for occupancy
+- Built pivot summaries for occupancy

-Grouped data by month, market segment, and room type.
+- Grouped data by month, market segment, and room type.

-Dashboard Development
+#### Dashboard Development

-Visualized trends and KPIs using Excel Dashboards.
+- Visualized trends and KPIs using Excel Dashboards.

-Designed visuals for management-level interpretation.
+- Designed visuals for management-level interpretation.

 ### 💡 Business Insights Examples

-Higher lead times correspond with lower cancellation rates.
+- Higher lead times correspond with lower cancellation rates.

-Online segment contributes to the largest booking volume but has a higher cancellation rate.
+- Online segment contributes to the largest booking volume but has a higher cancellation rate.

-Room Type 1 is the most frequently booked.
+- Room Type 1 is the most frequently booked.

-Special requests are a positive indicator of confirmed stays.
+- Special requests are a positive indicator of confirmed stays.

-### 🧰 Tools & Technologies

-Excel Data cleaning, pivot tables, dashboards

-Visualization Techniques – Bar charts, KPIs, slicers, and date trend lines